How to Help Reduce the Risk of Haystack and Hull Pile Storage Fires

 • Moisture buildup on rafters or roofing iron.

-• Monitor the piles for moisture, either manually probing the pile to obtain its temperature or via thermo coupling wire at each auger pole.
+• Check the piles regularly for moisture and heat, either by manually probing the pile to obtain its temperature or using a thermocouple wire at each auger pole.

-• Avoid compacting hull piles by driving over them with a loader or by continuously pushing hulls upwards as one does when creating a silage pile.
+• Avoid compacting hull piles.
+Don't drive over them with a loader or continuously push hull piles upward, as one does when creating a silage pile.
+This may cause the piles' internal temperatures to rise to risky levels.

 Top stories